jmontenaro/CML_LLM_HOL/README.md

 >**4i.** Click on the App's URL to navigate to the gradio UI.
 In a new tab you should see the appliction open:
 ![alt text](.assets/../assets/image_app3.png)

-Take some time to ask different questions about CML.
+Take some time to ask different questions about the CDC reports.
 Some examples to get you started...
-- What is ML Runtime?
+- What is the life expectancy at birth for the U.S. population in 2022?
-- What is the latest CML release?
+- What percentage of residential care communities use electronic health records?

 Also, note the parameters towards the bottom that you can configure to change the way your application responds.
 You can choose to use Pinecone or not (i.e. no retreival-augmentation), regulate length of response, and adjust the _Temperature_ (i.e. creativity/randomness) of the response.
 Note that responses using Vector Database will take longer to return as the LLM needs to process many more tokens as input context.